catmunch/web/_posts/2021-11-01-hackergame2021-writeup-part-1.md

 ## 签到

-The task requires to find a page of the diary which is written during contest, open the [link](http://202.38.93.111:10000/), and we'll find out that the page number in the URL params is exactly the [UNIX Timestamp](https://en.wikipedia.org/wiki/Unix_time) of the written time.
+The task requires to find a page of the diary which is written during the contest, open the [link](http://202.38.93.111:10000/) and we'll find out that the page number in the URL params is exactly the [UNIX Timestamp](https://en.wikipedia.org/wiki/Unix_time) of the written time.
 So just find any converter then convert any time from 2021-10-23 12:00:00 to 2021-10-30 12:00:00 (UTC+8).

 If you don't know the UNIX Timestamp before, you can also calculate manually.